 Initial enquiries should be via the School Reception to ascertain who you need to speak to so that you receive prompt attention and are directed to the appropriate admission team member.
 As a member of a year group, your child's Pupil Progress Manager should be the point of contact.
-For Year 7 it is Miss Sanderson (other year group PPMs are on our website or will be given via Reception staff) The SENDCo can be contacted via Reception in the first instance and they will provide you with appropriate contact methods for regular communication.
+All Year group PPMs are on our website (or will be given via Reception staff) The SENDCo can be contacted via Reception in the first instance and they will provide you with appropriate contact methods for regular communication.